openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 - Sufficient time for feedback
 - Available by default
 - User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)

+### Removing a deprecated feature

+- Announce deprecation and support policy of the existing feature
+- Deprecate the feature

 ## Upgrade / Downgrade Strategy